 As you can see, Parabens can (and are) making their way into our body systems in various ways.
 Don't be alarmed.
 By adopting a whole foods diet, you can eliminate or at least reduce your Paraben exposure from food.
 Go for organic produce, nuts, seeds, dried beans and grains, without additional flavoring.
 Avoid food that's sold in boxes and cans as much as possible.

 Phenoxyethanol: Not a Good Alternative to Parabens

 Parabens have been proven to be harmful without a doubt.
 As an alternative, companies are now using Phenoxyethanol to preserve their products.
 It's supposedly safer, but several studies have already shown it to be toxic, even in moderate concentrations.
 Some of the adverse effects include:

 Contact dermatitis (skin irritation)

 In Japan, Phenoxyethanol has been outlawed as an ingredient in all cosmetics, while most other countries have limited its use to 1% concentration.

 There are several natural preservatives available!
-We use naturally derived Sodium Benzoate to preserve our products to help keep them fresher, longer.
+SOLE TOSCANA uses naturally derived Sodium Benzoate to preserve our products to help keep them fresher, longer.